 Training needs are identified in response to the children's needs on the SEND register.
 All Staff are expected to attend courses that help them to acquire the skills and knowledge needed to work with children with SEND.
-Part of the SENDCO's role in school-based INSET is to develop awareness of resources and practical teaching procedures for use with children with SEND.
-Staffs' requirements in supporting children's needs will be considered frequently with training provided internally and externally.
+Part of the SENDCO's role in school-based CPD is to develop awareness of resources and practical teaching procedures for use with children with SEND.
+Staff requirements in supporting children's needs will be considered frequently with training provided internally and externally.

-The school currently has staff who have had training and an expertise in Speech and Language, Precision Teaching, Reading and Maths interventions.
+The school currently has staff who have had training in Speech and Language and Precision Teaching.
 They have regular training provided by B.O.A.T in the area of Autism.

-The SENDCO attends relevant Local Authority forums to ensure that the school is part of good practice and to keep up to date with SEND developments nationally and locally.
+The SENDCO attends relevant Local Authority forums to ensure that the school maintains good practice and to keep up to date with SEND developments nationally and locally.